McCoy1701/Jakestering-Driver/README.md

     sudo apt-get install raspberrypi-kernel-headers

-    to check if the kernel headers have properly install:
+    to check if the kernel headers have been properly install:

     ls /lib/modules/$(uname -r)/build <- if this file exsist you are good to go to build jakestering_driver.ko